Due to the water shortage in the South East of England, Thames Water will be installing smart water meters across Enfield.

 Work on this programme began in summer 2015, and the aim is to fit approximately 52,000 smart water meters across Enfield over the next few years.
 This programme will to help reduce overall water usage and improve leakage detection.

 Meters are the fairest way to pay for your water, as you only pay for what you use.
-Customers with a meter use around 12 per cent less water.
+Customers with a meter use around 12% less water.
 Smart meters also allow you to view your water usage online, so you have greater control over your water bills, see how efficient your household is, and track your water-saving efforts.

 In 2015 Thames Water began writing to advise residents that a meter will be installed approximately four weeks after the letter.
 A booklet is also included, containing information about moving to a smart meter account.
 By the end of this year, all residents will have received this.